sueson/sueson/README.md

-- 👋 Hi, I’m Sueson
+- 👋 Hello world, I’m Sueson
 - A aspiring Software Engineer with a strong passion for building software that solves real-world problems.
 While I may not have professional experience yet, I’ve dedicated myself to improving my skills through personal projects as well continuous learning.

 - ##💻 Technical Skills: